3scale/apisonator/README.md

 Bear in mind that we can only provide best effort support for this.

-1. Install Redis v2.8.19 (or install it elsewhere).
+1. Install Redis v2.8.19 (or whichever version is recommended for use).
 2. Run `bundle install`.
 3. Configure Redis in `~/.3scale_backend.conf` as: